apache/spark-website/committers.md

 All merges should be done using the [dev/merge_spark_pr.py](https://github.com/apache/spark/blob/master/dev/merge_spark_pr.py) script, which squashes the pull request's changes into one commit.
-To use this script, you will need to add a git remote called "apache" at https://git-wip-us.apache.org/repos/asf/spark.git, as well as one called "apache-github" at `git://github.com/apache/spark`.
+To use this script, you will need to add a git remote called `apache` at `https://github.com/apache/spark`, as well as one called "apache-github" at `git://github.com/apache/spark`.
 For the `apache` repo, you can authenticate using your ASF username and password.
-Ask Patrick if you have trouble with this or want help doing your first merge.
+Ask `dev@spark.apache.org` if you have trouble with this or want help doing your first merge.

 The script is fairly self explanatory and walks you through steps and options interactively.